 Feedback & Praise

 - The thought of feedback for employees and managers alike can often cause a lot of worry.
-When done well feedback helps employees know when they are doing something well (and should do more of it) and also when minor course correction might be needed.
+Done well, feedback helps employees know when they are doing something great (and should do more of it) and also when minor course correction might be needed.

 - If you’re just starting out with feedback in your team, take a moment right now and have a think who you like to receive feedback from… It’s likely to be someone you trust, that you find credible and think has your best interest at heart.
 For this reason we suggest the initial focus should be on authentically praising and recognizing the good behaviours.
 This way, when it comes time to provide a course correction it will likely be better received.